STED Microscopy with Supercontinuum Lasers

 OCT in a nutshell

-OCT is based on interferometry.
-Light from one arm is reflected or scattered off the subject under investigation and interferes with light from a reference arm.
+OCT relies on interferometry.
+Light from one arm is reflected or scattered by the subject under investigation and interferes with light from a reference arm.

-The light from both arms originates from the same light source.
-The two light beams will interfere if the difference in the path lengths is within the coherence length of the optical signal.
+Both light beams originate from the same source.
+Interference occurs when the difference in path lengths between the two arms is within the coherence length of the optical signal.

-This coherence gating lets the detection system to discriminate between reflections from closely spaced reflectors enabling high-resolution imaging.
+This coherence gating allows the detection system to distinguish reflections from closely spaced reflectors, enabling high-resolution imaging.

-The sensitivity of OCT is so high it can detect even the weak signals from sub-surface reflections.
-In this way, cross-sectional imaging can be realized – much like ultrasound – but with a much higher resolution.
-Image depths of several mm into the tissue can be achieved.
+The sensitivity of OCT is exceptionally high, allowing it to detect even weak signals from sub-surface reflections.
+This capability enables cross-sectional imaging, similar to ultrasound, but with significantly higher resolution.
+Imaging depths of several millimeters into tissue can be achieved.

 Practical realizations of OCT

-• Time-domain OCT (TD-OCT): The reference mirror is moving hence enabling coherence gating at different depths in the sample arm.
-This was the very first realization of OTC and it is still relevant e.g. for Full-Field OCT where the interference pattern for a full 2-dimensional array is detected simultaneously by a 2D detector array (e.g. CCD or CMOS).
+The reference mirror moves, enabling coherence gating at different depths in the sample arm.
+This was the first implementation of OCT and remains relevant in certain applications, such as Full-Field OCT, where the interference pattern for a full 2D array is simultaneously detected by a 2D detector array (e.g., CCD or CMOS).

-• Spectral-domain OCT (SD-OCT): Also known as Fourier-domain OCT (FD-OCT) where the reference mirror is fixed and the interference pattern is detected spectrally and converted to spatial information by the Fourier transformation.
+Also known as Fourier-Domain OCT (FD-OCT), this approach uses a fixed reference mirror.
+The interference pattern is detected spectrally and converted to spatial information via Fourier transformation.

-• Spectrometer based OCT (Sp-OCT): A broadband source (such as a SuperK source) is used to generate the interference spectrum which is detected with a high-speed spectrometer, typically with several thousand pixels and sub-nm optical resolution.
+A broadband source, such as a SuperK source, generates the interference spectrum, which is detected by a high-speed spectrometer.
+This typically involves several thousand pixels and sub-nanometer optical resolution.

-• Swept-source OCT (SS-OCT): A tunable source is rapidly scanning the relevant spectral range.
-The spectral response of the interferometer is detected by a single or a balanced detector.
+A tunable light source rapidly scans the relevant spectral range, and the spectral response of the interferometer is detected using a single or balanced detector.

-Each of these techniques has different advantages and disadvantages, which make them more or less relevant for certain applications.
+Each of these techniques offers distinct advantages and disadvantages, making them more or less suitable for specific applications.

-SuperK sources can be used in all of the above realizations.
-For SS-OCT, a SuperK can be used with a rapidly scanning bandpass filter to effectively sweep the center wavelength.
-Most SuperK sources, however, have been applied to SD-OCT based on spectrometer detection (Sp-OCT).
+SuperK supercontinuum white light lasers are versatile and can be used across all these OCT implementations.
+For SS-OCT, a SuperK source can be combined with a rapidly scanning bandpass filter to effectively sweep the center wavelength.
+However, most SuperK sources have been applied to SD-OCT based on spectrometer detection (Sp-OCT).

 Low noise ensures high-contrast images

-Below are shown two OCT images of a human eye.
-The image on the right is recorded using a SuperK EXTREME OCT source, while the image on the left is obtained using a Ti:Sapphire laser.
+Below, you can see two OCT images of a human eye.
+The image on the right is recorded using a SuperK EXTREME OCT source (now replaced by the SuperK FIANIUM OCT), while the image on the left is obtained using a Ti:Sapphire laser.
 Both images are recorded by Angelika Unterhuber from Prof. Dr. Wolfgang Drexlers group at Medical University Vienna.

-How others have used supercontinuum white light lasers for OCT
+Explore how others have used SuperK supercontinuum white light lasers for OCT in these white papers.